 Best Wall-Mounted Clothes Dryer

 The Westinghouse 4.5kg Vented Clothes Dryer has an anti-tangle reverse tumbling action that ensures even drying results.
 Its front lint filter provides convenience and easy maintenance, and the added rotary dial control makes it easy to operate.
 The dryer also offers the option to install it on the wall, saving valuable floor space in your laundry area.
-There's also a child-safety lock door for added safety and peace of mind.
+There's also a child-safety lock door for safety and peace of mind.

 Pros